 International reach: Curtis aims to inspire a global music community with a passion for making music, keen insight into its power, and enthusiasm for sharing it.
 Forty percent of the student body comes to Curtis from outside the United States, and 20 nations are represented by the student body in a typical year.
 In addition, Curtis’s global touring initiative, Curtis on Tour, has visited over 50 destinations around the world to date.

 Historical significance: With esteemed graduates such as Leonard Bernstein (’41) and Samuel Barber (’34), the power of Curtis’s legacy far surpasses its size.
 The Curtis campus reflects the rich heritage of the institution and the many musicians who have been trained here.
-The historical integrity of the main building at 1726 Locust Street has been preserved, as have many original school traditions, and students today have much the same experience as they did in 1924, when the doors to Curtis opened.
+The historical integrity of the main building at 1726 Locust Street has been preserved, as have many original school traditions.

 Read the stories of students, faculty, and alumni and hear their music-making.
 Explore the online edition of Overtones, the semiannual Curtis magazine.